• Skip to primary navigation

 Where to Stay in Sarapiqui / Sarapiqui Hotels

-Hacienda Poza Azul is a family run hotel with a tent camp and on-site activities.
-They offer white water rafting, canyoning, ziplining and many more activities so it’s an excellent option for those without a car.
-Stay in their tents for a fun and more rustic experience.
-Good for adults and student groups.
+Hacienda Poza Azul: A family run hotel with standard rooms, a tent camp and on-site activities.
 It is recommended to have a high car to go to their tent camp as it is on a very bumpy and pot holey-road.

-One of the nicer hotels in Sarapiqui with air conditioning near Chilamate.
-They have a nice quiet property with a pond, restaurant, cooking classes, butterfly garden and clean and comfortable rooms.
+La Quinta Sarapiqui Lodge : One of the nicer hotels in Sarapiqui with air conditioning, a quieter atmosphere, and has a pond, restaurant, cooking classes, butterfly garden and clean and comfortable rooms.

-Large Rainforest lodge with Hispanic Colonial design and decor.
+Sarapiqui Rainforest lodge has Hispanic Colonial design and decor.
 Rooms mimic Indigenous houses as spacious round huts with thatched roofs.
 They also have an archeological park and museum with ruins of an ancient civilization.
 Some rooms have air conditioning.

-Really nice rainforest lodge in Chilamate by the Sarapiqui river.
-The property is 55 acres with spacious private rooms, family suite, top of the floor jungle house and dorms.
-They have their own private trails for guided walks.
-Far from the main road, very quiet and surrounded by forest.
-You will need to book on their website.
+Chilamate Rainforest Eco Retreat: Rainforest lodge in Chilamate by the Sarapiqui river, on 55 acres (22 hectares) with spacious private rooms, family suite, top of the floor jungle house and dorms.

 Where to Eat